-This arrangement broke down starting in 1969, when Iran (easily the stronger power) simply refused to pay tolls anymore; the Iraqi government didn’t respond with force, but it did break off diplomatic relations with Iran and began to encourage Arabs living in Iran’s Khuzestan province to think about revolting against Tehran (Tehran, for its part, started to do the same thing with Iraq’s Kurds).
+This arrangement broke down starting in 1969, when Iran (easily the stronger power) simply refused to pay its tolls anymore.
+The Iraqi government didn’t respond with force, but it did break off diplomatic relations with Iran and began to encourage Arabs living in Iran’s Khuzestan province to think about revolting against Tehran (the Iranians, for their part, started to do the same thing with Iraq’s Kurds).
 After a couple of minor border conflicts, the 1975 Algiers Agreement was supposed to settle the issue, with Iraq mostly conceding control over the waterway in exchange for a return to normal relations between the two countries.
 The Iraqis came off worse in this deal, but relations did improve, and Hussein, who was the de facto ruler of Iraq and would become its formal head of state in 1979, saw the deal as a short-term arrangement that Iraq would “revisit” once it was strong enough.
-An oil boom that started in 1979 gave Iraq the money to really begin amassing the military strength it needed to commence with the revisiting.
+An oil boom that started in 1979 gave Iraq the money to build the kind of military it would need to commence with that revisiting.

-Then the Islamic Revolution happened, and Iraqi Baʿathists’ irritation over the Shatt al-Arab situation mixed with a real fear that, once things were settled in Tehran, the revolution would roll over them next.
+Then the Islamic Revolution happened, and Iraqi Baʿathists’ irritation over the Shatt al-Arab mixed with a real fear that, once things were settled in Tehran, the revolution would roll over them next.
 Nowadays people who talk about this Iraqi fear of the revolution talk about it in terms of Iraq’s majority Shiʿa population, which was being repressed by the Sunni Baʿathists.
-And this is true to some extent; the first revolutionary elements in Iraq developed within its Shiʿa community, and Saddam long viewed the Shiʿa as a potential fifth column for Iran.
+And this is true to some extent–the first revolutionary elements in Iraq developed within its Shiʿa community, and Saddam long viewed the Shiʿa as a potential fifth column for Iran.
 But this framing ignores the fact that Ayatollah Khomeini’s message wasn’t initially conceived as a primarily sectarian thing.
-Yes, Iran was/is a mostly Shiʿa nation, and yes there were elements of Iran’s revolution that were specific to its Shiʿa society and religious establishment, but the idea of an explicitly Islamic revolt against corrupt pro-Western autocracies (like the Baʿathists) was intended as a pan-Islamic idea, something that could happen anywhere and everywhere among Muslims of all stripes.
+Yes, Iran was/is a mostly Shiʿa nation, and yes there were elements of Iran’s revolution that were specific to its Shiʿa society and religious establishment, but the vision of an Islamist revolt against corrupt, repressive secular autocrats (like, ahem, Saddam Hussein) was intended as a pan-Islamic idea, something that could happen anywhere and everywhere among Muslims of all stripes.
 So what really scared Saddam and company was not that Iraq’s Shiʿa would revolt, but that the entire country would.

 I don’t want to rehash the entire war because we’d be here forever.
-So let’s just mention September 22’s results, which weren’t nearly what Iraq wanted.
-Their airstrikes, intended to eliminate Iran’s air force, really barely dinged it.
+So let’s just mention September 22’s results, which weren’t nearly what Iraq wanted and helped ensure that the war would be a long slog rather than a lightning Iraqi victory.
+Iraqi airstrikes, which were intended to eliminate Iran’s air force, really barely dinged it.
 Iran’s air force was able to quickly retaliate and deal serious damage to the Iraqis, more or less establishing air superiority.
 The Iraqi invasion, which began the next day, depended to some extent on the Arabs in Khuzestan revolting against Tehran and joining the Iraqi forces, which never happened, and Iran’s strength in the air was decisive in blunting the Iraqi offensive.
 Iraq turned to chemical weapons, and things settled in to a terrible status quo that lasted for nearly eight more years.